saveriomiroddi/saveriomiroddi.github.io/_posts/2022-12-23-Installing-Ubuntu-22.04-on-a-mirrored-RAID-1-and-encrypted-BTRFS-root-filesystem.md

 ## Overview of the possible approaches

-Any procedure that alters the standard course of installation is inherently unstable; the installer (Subiquity) is very rough around the edges, and it doesn't help power users in any way, but most importantly, it doesn't have a specification.
+Any procedure that alters the standard course of installation is inherently unstable; the installer (Ubiquity) is very rough around the edges, and it doesn't help power users in any way, but most importantly, it doesn't have a specification.
 For this reason, even a well-written procedure that works at a point in time, may fail after some time for very minor, but still breaking, details.

 A few strategies can be used; some of them have only a few moving parts, and they will likely be stable for a very long time.